Xi stresses higher-level open economy, energy transition - ExBulletin

 Xi stresses higher-level open economy, energy transition

-BEIJING — Chinese President Xi Jinping on Tuesday highlighted efforts to build new systems for a higher-quality open economy and promote the gradual transition from dual control over the quantity and intensity of water consumption. energy to a double control on the quantity and intensity of carbon emissions.
+Chinese President Xi Jinping on Tuesday highlighted efforts to establish new systems for a higher-quality open economy and promote the gradual transition from dual control over the quantity and intensity of energy consumption to a double check on the quantity and intensity of carbon emissions.

 Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, made the remarks while presiding over a meeting of the Central Commission for Deepening Comprehensive Reform, which ‘he leads.